syncfusion-content/wpf-docs/wpf/Grid/Cell-Types.md

 An Editable drop-down list is created.

-Autocomplete Drop-down List Bound to Linq source with ‘FirstName’ as its Display Member and ‘EmployeeID’ as its ValueMember.
+Autocomplete Drop-down List Bound to LINQ source with ‘FirstName’ as its Display Member and ‘EmployeeID’ as its ValueMember.

 {% highlight c# %}